Enjoy true online privacy on your iPhone with Avast SecureLine VPN

 A desire to sign up to websites or communities without revealing your true identity.

 In addition to sending anonymous emails, we also recommend using a private browser while surfing online.
-If an anonymous email address is a step beyond your digital privacy needs, you should nevertheless use a private, secure browser when shopping and banking online — or for any other activity you don’t want ad trackers, cybercriminals, or other prying eyes to know about.
+If an anonymous email address is a step beyond your digital privacy needs, you should nevertheless use a private, secure browser together with anti-tracking software when shopping and banking online — or for any other activity you don’t want ad trackers, cybercriminals, or other prying eyes to know about.

 Avast Secure Browser lets you easily take control of your online privacy.